 Oceania Cruises was founded in 2002.
-Headquartered in Florida, Oceania operates five cruise ships and is a subsidiary of Norwegian Cruise Line Holdings Ltd.
+Headquartered in Florida, Oceania operates six cruise ships and is a subsidiary of Norwegian Cruise Line Holdings Ltd.

-Of Oceania’s five ships, three have installed advanced sewage treatment systems, resulting in a grade of C for the company’s 60 percent sewage treatment score.
-In total, none of Oceania’s ships are plug-in capable and none have installed scrubbers, giving the company an F for air pollution reduction.
-The MS Regatta, Oceania’s sole cruise ship operating in Alaska in 2011 and 2014, received eleven citations for water quality violations from Alaskan authorities, giving Oceania a 67 percent, or a C+, for water quality compliance in Alaska.
+Of Oceania’s six ships, three have installed advanced sewage treatment systems, resulting in a grade of C- for the company’s 50 percent sewage treatment score.
+MS Sirena is the only ship with plug-in capability, giving the company an F for air pollution reduction.
+The MS Regatta, Oceania’s sole cruise ship operating in Alaska from 2011 to 2018, received 31 citations for water quality violations from Alaskan authorities, giving Oceania a 65 percent, or a C+, for water quality compliance in Alaska.

 Oceania Cruises - Cruise Ship Fleet

 Grading Methodology For The 2019 Cruise Ship Report Card

 Friends of the Earth’s Cruise Ship Report Card ranks 16 major cruise lines and 185 cruise ships — Carnival Cruise Lines, Celebrity Cruises, Costa Cruises, Crystal Cruises, Cunard Cruise Line, Disney Cruise Line, Holland America Line, MSC Cruises, Norwegian Cruise Lines, Oceania Cruises, P&O Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Int’l, Seabourn Cruise Line and Silversea Cruises—according to four environmental criteria: Sewage Treatment, Air Pollution Reduction, Water Quality Compliance and Transparency.